2006 Palestinian legislative election: Third Way

 The Third Way list was headed by Finance Minister Salam Fayyad and former PA Minister of Higher Education and Research Hanan Ashrawi.
 Their platform focused on reform of the security forces, democratic improvements and socioeconomic progress.

 In the run up to the election a Fatah leader in Nablus accused the Third Way of receiving funds from the CIA.

 The Alternative

 The Alternative list was a coalition of the Democratic Front for the Liberation of Palestine, the Palestinian People's Party, the Palestine Democratic Union (Fida), and various independents.
 The list was headed by Qais Abd al-Karim (Abu Leila) from the DFLP.
 The PPP candidate received 2.67% in the 2005 Palestinian presidential election.
 In the list vote, its best vote was 6.6% in Bethlehem, followed by 4.5% in Ramallah and al-Bireh and 4.0% in Nablus.

-Wa'ad
+National Coalition for Justice and Democracy

-Also known as the National Coalition for Justice and Democracy, the Wa'ad list was headed by Gazan Eyad El-Sarraj, who was a consultant to the Palestinian delegation to the Camp David 2000 Summit and heads a group of Palestinian and Israeli academics working towards a peace agreement.
+The National Coalition for Justice and Democracy list was headed by Gazan Eyad El-Sarraj, who was a consultant to the Palestinian delegation to the Camp David 2000 Summit and heads a group of Palestinian and Israeli academics working towards a peace agreement.
 The list's main platform is security reforms, establishing the rule of law and respect for human rights.